Criminology in Sweden

 This study tour of crime and social control in Sweden includes visits to the police department in Stockholm, the court system, and several prisons in different cities, as well as several museums.
 Additionally, USM students will have the chance to meet and mingle with students from the University of Stockholm.
 The program is scheduled in May to allow students ample time to return home and work (or take additional summer courses) during the summer.
 This is USM's oldest summer program abroad, dating back to the mid-eighties.
 It is extremely popular and space is limited.

-Chris Powell, Chair and Associate Professor of Criminology.
+Chris Powell, Chair and Professor of Criminology.
 Professor Powell holds bachelors and masters degrees in Sociology from the Universities of London and Leeds, and a PhD, also in Sociology, from the University of Wales.
 He has been a regular visitor to all the Scandinavian countries, carrying out research primarily into Policing, Imprisonment and in Criminology as an institution.
 He has also lectured quite extensively.
-This will be Professor Powell's fourth time leading this program.
+This will be Professor Powell's fifth time leading this program.

 A complete application includes all of the following: